 You should attempt to get your cavities treated quickly when they are detected by your dentist.
 Even with the best oral care, most cavities cannot repair themselves without the assistance of a filling.
 This is to avoid long-term dental problems that can be more painful and financially costly.

-Smaller fillings may take a few months to progress and cause a problem, but untreated tooth decay left for several months can spread to adjacent teeth and lead to extensive dental treatment.
+Smaller fillings may take a few months to progress and cause a problem.
+Untreated tooth decay left for several months can spread to adjacent teeth and lead to extensive dental treatment.
 Leaving a cavity untreated can lead to a dental infection and even tooth loss.

-If you have tooth decay that is causing pain, your dentist will perform a thorough clinical examination and take a dental radiograph to determine the extent of decay.
-Treatment can vary based on the extent of tooth decay.
+If you have tooth decay that is causing pain, your dentist will perform a thorough clinical examination.
+They may also take a dental radiograph to determine the extent of the decay.
+Treatment can vary based on the severity of the cavity.